MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Manual Validation Details

 \subsection{Annotation Results}

-Among the initial 560 candidates, 297 instances (53.0\%) have unambiguously well-specified problem statements (score~0) and 165 (29.5\%) have minor ambiguity but a clear interpretation (score~1).
-The remaining 98 (17.5\%) are excluded: 64 receive score~2 (vague) and 34 score~3 (insufficient information).
+Among the 541 annotated candidates, 309 instances (57.1\%) have unambiguously well-specified problem statements (score~0) and 148 (27.4\%) have minor ambiguity but a clear interpretation (score~1).
+The remaining 84 (15.5\%) are excluded by problem-statement score: 47 receive score~2 (vague) and 37 score~3 (insufficient information).